DrTimothyAldenDavis/SuiteSparse/AMD/README.txt

     can_24.mat			input file for AMD demo

     ---------------------------------------------------------------------------
-    Lib directory:  libamd.a and libamd.so library placed here
+    build directory:  libamd.a and libamd.so library placed here
     ---------------------------------------------------------------------------

-    Makefile			Makefile for both shared and static libraries
+    .gitignore                  only file in the original distribution